hf/wrote-old/README.markdown

 Wrote uses `waf` as its build system.

-After having run `./waf configure`, o build it, run
+After having run `./waf configure`, to build it, run

     ./waf build:debug